DC Prep will remain virtual through the last day of school on June 22, 2021. Please click here for continued updates and resources.

 Maura Marino is the CEO at Education Forward DC, where she leads the organization’s effort to accelerate the work of visionary education leaders to foster a city of high-quality, equitable public schools for every DC student and family.
 Prior to that, she served as a Managing Director in NewSchools Venture Fund’s Washington, DC office, where she led the DC Schools Fund.
 Before joining NewSchools, Maura was Program Director and Lead Teacher at East Palo Alto High School, a charter school in Northern California.
 Maura served on the steering committee for the Stanford Schools Corporation and was a member of the Stanford School of Education’s Performance Assessment Collaborative.
 Maura earned a BA in American Studies from Stanford University, an MA in teaching from Teachers’ College, and an MBA from Harvard Business School.

 Lt.
 Colonel Sterling R. Thomas is the Program Manager of the Department of Education, Office for Civil Rights, Region XI (Washington, DC, Virginia, North Carolina and South Carolina).
-He is part of the Senior Leadership team that drives OCR’s mission to ensure equal access to education and to promote educational excellence through vigorous enforcement of civil rights in our nation’s schools.
+Lt.
+Colonel Sterling R. Thomas works for the Federal government assisting a senior leadership team to enforce the Federal civil rights laws.
 On 30 September 2020, he retired from the US Air Force at the rank of Lieutenant Colonel.
 The Secretary of Defense presented Lieutenant Colonel Thomas with the Defense Superior Service Medal, the highest non-combat medal awarded by the Secretary of Defense, for his work defending the Rule of Law and the US Constitution before the Guantanamo Military Commissions and his worldwide investigation of torture and human rights violations by government agencies.
 Sterling has significant experience on the national and international stage.
 He has addressed the United Nations on legal injustices and the impact of torture on the litigation at Guantanamo Bay, briefed European Union representatives, provided testimony to Commissions on the Investigation of Torture, and lectured at universities, as well as legal and human rights organizations throughout the United States, Europe, the Middle East and North Africa.
 He has extensive courtroom litigation experience as a Prosecutor and Defense Attorney and significant Civil litigation hours.
 He has appeared in the District and Superior courts of North Carolina, nearly 100 military courts-martial, US federal district courts and military commissions.
 Sterling is married to Dr. Joneis Thomas.
 They have two children, Logan McKinley Thomas (13 years old) and John Jackson Thomas (11 years old).
 Sterling received a Bachelor of Arts in English and African-American Studies from the University of North Carolina.
 He also holds a Master of Laws in Environmental Law from The George Washington University School of Law.

 For the full Board schedule, please click here.